The Challenge

 The research is clear.

-Good rapport built from one-off events does not last when a critical incident divides us.
+Good rapport from one-off events does not last when a critical incident divides us.